ostwalaman/HydroGreens-E-Commerce-Application/README.md

 <!-- HydroGreens E-Commerce Application -->

+This is an Application created using Flutter & Dart for HydroGreens Company.

 Steps to Execute the Program / application
 1. Open the Folder in Visual Studio Code (VSC)
 2. Select the 'main.dart' file in VSC